Irreversible entropy production, from quantum to classical: Applications

 \subsection{The SWAP engine}

-One of the prime applications of entropy production is, of course, in the description of quantum heat engines.
-General four-stroke engines will be discussed in~\ref{sec:app_stroke_based}.
-Here, to start with, we begin by reviewing a particularly simple yet interesting model, called the SWAP engine~\cite{Allahverdyan2010,Uzdin2014,Campisi2014,Campisi2015}.
+One of the prime applications of entropy production is in the description of quantum heat engines.
+Four-stroke engines will be reviewed in~\ref{sec:app_stroke_based}.
+Here, we begin by describing a particularly simple model, called the SWAP engine~\cite{Allahverdyan2010,Uzdin2014,Campisi2014,Campisi2015}.
 The basic idea is summarized in Fig.~\ref{fig:swap_engine}.
 The working fluid is comprised of two non-resonant qubits, with energy gaps $\epsilon_a$ and $\epsilon_b$.
 The machine operates in two strokes, as depicted in Fig.~\ref{fig:swap_engine}(a).
 In the first stroke each qubit interacts with its own environment, kept at temperatures $T_a$ and $T_b$ respectively.
 During this stroke the qubits do not interact.
 Moreover, it is assumed that this step is a thermal operation, so that the change in energy of each qubit is entirely associated with the heat that flows to each bath (Sec.~\ref{sec:Qgen_thermal_ops}).
 In the second stroke, the baths are uncoupled and the qubits are put to interact by means of a partial SWAP.
 No heat is involved.
 However, since the qubits are not resonant, the partial SWAP will have an associated work cost.

 In the simplest case, one can assume that the thermalization in the first stroke is complete and the SWAP in the second stroke is full.
 Since thermalization is complete, after the first stroke the state of the system will be $\rho_A^\text{th} \otimes \rho_B^\text{th}$.
 The partial SWAP then changes this to $\rho_B^\text{th} \otimes \rho_A^\text{th}$.
 The work associated with this process is the total change in energy of both qubits, $W = \Delta H_a + \Delta H_b$ which can be written as